web-apps-in-lisp/web-apps-in-lisp.github.io/content/tutorial/first-path-parameter.md

 - a route for the product URL (OK)
 - the product ID (OK)
+- get a product object from its ID (you would typically query the database here)
 - a template for the product
-- get a product object from its ID (you would typically query the database here, but we won't)
 - rendering the template with a given product.

-Look, we are not doing any error handling and I'm not going to invent requirements for this app.
-Let's get to the simplest functions!
+Look, we are not doing any error handling and I'm not going to invent useless requirements for this app.
+Let's build the simplest functions!
 Real use cases will come in time.

 Can you come up with a template and the route?